ItsRedly/PowerSuite/README.md

 Here's why:
 * You shouldn't be using the bad Windows UI
+* You shoudn't be taking hours of your time to create a simple program
 * You should implement DRY principles to the rest of your life :smile:

 ### Built With